Skip navigation

 First celebrated in 1991, Irish-American Heritage Month honors the achievements and contributions of Irish immigrants and their descendants living in the U.S.

-Additional March DEI holidays
+Additional March holidays

 March 1